near/near-fastauth-wallet/README.md

 - `meta` (optional, object): Additional metadata for the transaction.
 - `from` (string): The sender address.
 - `chainId` (bigint): The chainId for the EVM network.
 See: [Chainlist](https://chainlist.org/).
-- `maxFeePerGas` (optional, bigint): The maximum fee per gas unit in wei
+- `maxFeePerGas` (optional, bigint): The maximum fee per gas unit
-- `maxPriorityFeePerGas` (optional, bigint): The maximum priority fee per gas unit in wei
+- `maxPriorityFeePerGas` (optional, bigint): The maximum priority fee per gas unit
-- `gasLimit` (optional, number): The gas limit for the transaction in wei
+- `gasLimit` (optional, number): The gas limit for the transaction

 #### For BTC (`BTCSendMultichainMessage`):